sindastra-docker/sindastra-docker/README.md

 ### Hi there 👋

+I am @sindastra and this here is a separate account for Docker Hub because I do want to build images automatically and comfortably, but did not want to give Docker Hub access to my main account.

 <!--
 **sindastra-docker/sindastra-docker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.